jonbra/NIPH_Virus_NGS/README.md

 # NIPH_Virus_NGS

+# TODO:
+# Kjøre en DEDUP etter Fastqc?
+# Add a de novo assembly and blast step.
+Including blast parse and mapping to nearest references.
+Add the results to the summary for comparison.
+# This is especially useful for evaluating potential minor variants.

 >**Warning**
 >This pipeline is still under active development and comes with no guarantees whatsoever.
 Please carefully inspect the output.